Mental health and 2020

 As mentioned earlier, stress is directly linked to our mental, emotional, and physical health.

 But not all stress is bad.

-There’s good stress called eustress and bad stress which is distress.
-Good stress is when we’re faced with a challenge that excites us (ex. starting a new job, or designing a new solution).
+There’s good stress, called eustress, and bad stress, which is distress.
+Good stress is when we’re faced with a challenge that excites us (e.g., starting a new job, or designing a new solution).

-Bad stress is when we’re challenged by something that isn’t aligned with what we want or something we’re ill-prepared for (such as working in a toxic environment or being assigned a project due the next day with no support).
+Bad stress is when we’re challenged by something that isn’t aligned with what we want, or by something we’re ill-prepared for (such as working in a toxic environment or being assigned a project due the next day with no support).

 In the short term, good stress can actually spike our performance and motivate us to go above and beyond our normal abilities.

-To care for your team’s mental health as a manager, it’s helpful to differentiate between the good vs. bad stress individuals are experiencing.
+To care for your team’s mental health as a manager, it’s helpful to differentiate between good stress and bad stress that individuals are experiencing.
 And for the rest of this article, we’ll refer to bad stress as just “stress.”